 Michotte's (1963) experiment 49 was an entraining version of experiment 17.
 He reported that the entraining effect occurred if the black square was fixated but not if the red square was fixated.
 Experiment 9 below is based on experiment 49 and manipulates fixation.
 To make this experiment and Experiment 9 as similar as possible, therefore, fixation was also manipulated in this experiment, and it is predicted that the effect of fixation reported by Michotte will be found in this experiment as well.

 H9.
-If the black square is fixated, the launching effect will occur for all stimuli.
-If the red square is fixated, the launching effect will not occur.
+There will be a main effect of fixation with higher means when the black square is fixated than when the red square is fixated.

 Method